Board Committees

 - Transformation and Technology Committee

-The Board of Directors, in its meeting held on April 25, 2023, approved the organization and appointment of the Board Committee Members
+The Board of Directors, in its meeting held on May 7, 2024, approved the organization and appointment of the Board Committee Members

 Executive Committee